-For instructions for stabilizing the rack, see "Stabilize the Rack for Installation" on page 43.
+For instructions for stabilizing the rack, see "Stabilize the Rack for Installation" on page 25.

-- 2. Slowly pull the server out of the rack until the slide-rails reach their stops. - 3.
-Inspect the attached cables for any binding or kinks. - 4.
-Verify that the CMA extends fully with the slide-rails. - 5.
-To return the server back to the rack: - a.
-Simultaneously pull and hold the two green release tabs (one on each side of of the server) toward the front of the server while you push the server into the rack.
+b.
+Slowly pull the server out of the rack until the slide-rails reach their stops.

+- c.
+Verify that the CMA extends fully with the slide-rails. - 8.
+To return the server to the rack, perform the following steps. - a.
+Simultaneously pull and hold the two green release tabs (one on each side of of the server) toward the front of the server (see the following figure) while you push the server into the rack.
 As you push the server into the rack, verify that the CMA retracts without binding.